Joint Authority Fisheries

 29.3 Northern Finfish Fishery

-Foreign pair and stern trawlers (Japanese, Taiwanese, Thai and Chinese) have fished waters off northern Australia periodically since the 1930s.
+Foreign pair and stern trawlers (Chinese, Japanese, Taiwanese and Thai) have fished waters off northern Australia periodically since the 1930s.
 After the AFZ was declared, foreign trawlers were licensed to fish in the northern AFZ until 1990.
 The main regions fished were the Timor and Arafura seas, and the North West Shelf off Western Australia.
 The foreign fleets’ highest catches were 37,100 t on the North West Shelf (1973), 9,100 t in the Timor Sea (1974) and 10,000 t in the Arafura Sea (1983).
 Australian trawlers started fishing in the area in 1985; a domestic trap-and-line fishery began on the North West Shelf in 1984, and droplining in the Timor Sea began in 1987.

-In 2017, five vessels were active in the Timor Reef Fishery, recording 647 vessel-days, and eight vessels were active in the Demersal Fishery, recording 1,316 vessel-days.
-The Timor Reef Fishery reported a total catch of 836 t in 2017 (a decrease from 948 t), including 194 t of goldband snappers and 152 t of red snappers.
-The Demersal Fishery reported a total catch of 3,387 t in 2017, including 341 t of goldband snappers and 505 t of red snappers.
-The Timor Reef Fishery was reassessed in 2013 and was granted an exemption from export restrictions under the EPBC Act for five years, until 9 August 2018.
-The Demersal Fishery has been granted an exemption from export restrictions until 9 August 2018.
+In 2018, six vessels were active in the Timor Reef Fishery, recording 829 vessel-days, and six vessels were active in the Demersal Fishery, recording 1,341 vessel-days.
+The Timor Reef Fishery reported a total catch of 837 t in 2018 (836 t in 2017), including 279 t of goldband snappers and 337 t of red snappers.
+The Demersal Fishery reported a total catch of 3,359 t in 2018, including 250 t of goldband snappers and 2,516 t of red snappers.
+The Timor Reef Fishery and the Demersal Fishery have been granted an exemption from export restrictions until 13 December 2019.

 The QFJA manages the Gulf of Carpentaria Developmental Fin Fish Trawl Fishery, which targets red snappers (Keag 2013).
 The fishery, which commenced in 1998, operates from 25 nm out to the AFZ boundary.
-A summary of this fishery is provided by the Queensland Department of Agriculture and Fisheries (QDAF 2018).
-Although three fishing permits are issued to access the fishery, there was no fishing activity in 2016–17, which was a decline from two permits active in 2015–16 (QDAF 2018).
+A summary of this fishery is provided by the Queensland Department of Agriculture and Fisheries (QDAF 2019).
+Although three fishing permits are issued to access the fishery, there was no fishing activity in 2016–17 or 2017–18, in contrast to 2015–16, when two vessels were active (QDAF 2019).
 Catch and effort in this fishery have declined substantially from 2009–10, when total catch was reported to be 781 t from 389 vessel-days.
 The fishery has been granted export approval until 22 November 2019.

 The Queensland Gulf of Carpentaria Line Fishery is primarily a troll fishery for Spanish mackerel (Scomberomorus commerson).
 Red snappers are not considered to be target species for the fishery.
-There are 46 licences in the fishery; 20 were active in 2017.
-Total catch in 2017 was 211 t, with an effort level of 1101 vessel-days.
-Spanish mackerel accounted for 99 per cent of the catch in 2017 (QDAF 2018).
+There are 46 licences in the fishery; 16 were active in 2018.
+Total catch in 2018 was 146 t, with an effort level of 679 vessel-days.
+Spanish mackerel accounted for 99% of the catch in 2018 (QDAF 2019).

 Other catches, including illegal fishing